sermons/vessels/slides/slides.md

 ## outline: mercy

 >>>
++ define free will:
+  + not freedom from consequences
 + free will, choice:
   + repent, for kingdom is near
   + choose this day, me + my family